-7.4 ACTIVITIES ORGANIZED BY THE SCHOOL BOARD
+7.5 ACTIVITIES ORGANIZED BY THE SCHOOL BOARD

-Each year, the International Student Department at OCDSB and at the other school districts we work with organizes several activities for international students.
+Each year, the International Student Department at OCDSB organizes several activities for international students.
 While these activities are not mandatory, they are highly encouraged.
-Several activities are organized prior to the beginning of the academic year and are free of charge.
-Students are encouraged to participate, as this will allow them to meet other international students, have fun, and get to know the program coordinators a little better.
+Several activities, such as Beach Day and Bus Tour of Ottawa, are organized prior to the beginning of the academic year and are free of charge.
+Students are encouraged to participate, as this will allow them to meet other international students, have fun, and get to know the OCDSB program coordinators a little better.

-In order to participate in all other activities, students will need to sign up and pay the applicable fees online.
+In order to participate in all other activities (Beach Day and Bus Tour of Ottawa excluded), students will need to sign up and pay the applicable fees online.
 Further information will be sent to each student outlining the sign-up dates and procedures.
 Go Canada has no affiliation with these trips and trips are subject to changes from year to year.
-The most updated list of activities organized by the OCDSB can be found here.
+The most updated list of activities can be found here.